 A Family History of Henry George Grabenhorst

 Henry George Grabenhorst lived for one hundred years.
 During his long and productive lifetime he experienced many changes.
-He married three times and had seven children, eighteen grandchildren, thirty great-grandchildren and numerous great-great grandchildren.
+He married three times and had seven children, eighteen grandchildren, forty-one great-grandchildren and numerous great-great grandchildren.
 He left a legacy of respect for family and the value of hard work.